1 Corinthians 9:1

 Everyone who competes in the games exercises self-control in all things.
 They then do it to receive a perishable wreath, but we an imperishable.

-Athletes train hard for prizes that have no lasting value, but the prize we pursue will never fade or rust.
+(c) Perishable wreath.
+Athletes struggle and train hard for prizes that have no lasting value, but the prize we pursue will never fade or rust.
 The wreath or crown that endures is people (see entry for 1 Th.
 2:19).

 1 Corinthians 9:26

 Therefore I run in such a way, as not without aim; I box in such a way, as not beating the air;

 Not without aim.
 Many people lack a sense of purpose.
 They are drifting through life with no direction, bouncing from one thing to another.
 Their punches are aimless and they will leave no legacy.
 Paul was not like this.
 He had a clear goal (to win some) and he knew how to attain it (by serving all).